 - 6.4 The course grade is the combination of the clinical rating and the theory numerical grade.
 Derivation of theory grades will be indicated on course syllabi.
 Derivation of the clinical rating will be indicated on the clinical evaluation tool and from criteria in the Nursing Student Handbook.
 The final evaluation of clinical performance is rated as 'Satisfactory' or 'Unsatisfactory'. - For a passing grade of 'C' or better to be recorded for a nursing course, the student must earn at least a 76% theory numerical grade and a final 'Satisfactory' clinical rating, if the course has a clinical requirement.
-Grades are not rounded at any point in the semester, including the final course grade (i.e. 75.99 is a failing grade).
-Failure to earn a final 'Satisfactory' clinical rating will result in a course grade of 'D' or 'F' regardless of the final grade calculation for the theory numerical grade. - A satisfactory rating for the clinical component is defined as behaviors rated as meets standard or exceeds standard.
-An unsatisfactory clinical rating is defined by criteria listed in the Clinical Evaluation section of the Nursing Student Handbook under Clinical Evaluation policy 2.0: Performance Evaluation. - 6.7 Grades are posted on the University LMS, accessible via student login.
-No grades will be given over the telephone.
+Grades are rounded only after all course grades have been recorded.
+A grade of 75.5 will round up.
+A grade of 75.49 will not.
+Failure to earn a final 'Satisfactory' clinical rating will result in a course grade of 'D' or 'F' regardless of the final grade calculation for the theory numerical grade. - A satisfactory rating for the clinical component is defined as behaviors rated as meets expectations or exceeds expectations.
+An unsatisfactory clinical rating is defined by criteria listed in the Clinical Evaluation section of the Nursing Student Handbook under Clinical Evaluation policy 2.0: Performance Evaluation.

+6.7 Grades are posted on the University LMS, accessible via student login.
+No grades will be given over the telephone or via email.
 Grades are confidential and will only be discussed with the student.